-overlay can be either a numeric scalar indicating the index of a gate/population within the GatingHierarchy or a logical vector that indicates the cell event indices representing a sub-cell population.
+overlay can be either a numeric or character scalar indicating the index or gating path of a gate/population within the GatingHierarchy or a logical vector that indicates the cell event indices representing a sub-cell population.

 If we have metadata associated with the experiment, it can be attached to the GatingSet.